oracle/python-cx_Oracle/doc/src/subscription.rst

 .. attribute:: Message.queries

    This read-only attribute returns a list of message query objects that give information about query result sets changed for this notification.
-This attribute will be None if the cqqos parameter did not include the flag cx_Oracle.SUBSCR_CQ_QOS_QUERY when the subscription was created.
+This attribute will be None if the qos parameter did not include the flag :data:`~cx_Oracle.SUBSCR_QOS_QUERY` when the subscription was created.

 .. attribute:: Message.subscription